miklevin/Pipulate.com/software.md

 #### First a Few Words About APIs

-Again I reiterate there are many pip installable packages you can use here to alleviate this next step, namely GSpread and PyGSheets but neither is popular enough to learn their API versus the only slightly harder direct-from-google Python API for Google Sheets.
+There are many pip installable packages you can use here to alleviate this next step, namely GSpread and PyGSheets but neither is popular enough to learn their API versus the only slightly harder direct-from-google Python API for Google Sheets.
 Packages like GSpread and PyGSheets which while undoubtedly offer convenience, are not so different from the main API (especially in this case) that you're better off than getting first-hand API experience.

 #### Official Is Best If Official Isn't That Much Worse